mddazure/azure-vwan-microhack/README.md

 Do the same for Spoke 2.

-Then go the Routing blade if microhack-useast-hub and do the same.
+Then go the Routing blade of microhack-useast-hub and do the same.
 You can skip adding the Next Hop IP as the connection to nva-vnet already has this configuration applied.

 ## Task 4: Verify connectivity
 :point_right: From "protected" VNET